 Outlines of the Endoscopy IV study:

-THE CHEMICAL PART / Part A
+THE CLINICAL PART / Part A

 Collection of blood samples, data and records